seek-oss/capsize/.changeset/long-comics-visit.md

 npm install @capsizecss/core
 ```

-#### Usage
+#### API changes

-There is no longer a default export, this behaviour is now via the `createStyleObject` named export.
+There is no longer a default export, this behaviour is now available via the `createStyleObject` named export.

 ```diff
 - import capsize from 'capsize';